codepath/android_guides/Video-Playback-and-Recording.md

 You can read about [how fenster was developed](http://www.malmstein.com/blog/2014/08/09/how-to-use-a-textureview-to-display-a-video-with-custom-media-player-controls/) as well.

+### Streaming from 3gp Youtube Source

+There are a few ways of video playback on the android device.
+Most of which include downloading the content to the device for playback.
+If you want to stream a video from a network hosted source. the youtube api gives you the ability to do so using their provided 3gp stream.
+The provided [YouTube Android Player API](https://developers.google.com/youtube/android/player/) allows you to do so with very little code.
+Check out [this truiton tutorial](http://www.truiton.com/2013/08/android-youtube-api-tutorial/) to learn more about playing video with YouTube SDK.

 ## Capturing Video

+### Using Intents

 Capturing video can be done using intents to capture video using the camera.
 First, let's setup the necessary permissions in `AndroidManifest.xml` (**Note:** The permissions model has changed starting in Marshmallow.
 If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device, you may need to [[enable runtime permissions|Managing-Runtime-Permissions-with-PermissionsDispatcher]].
 You should also read more about the [[runtime permissions changes|Understanding-App-Permissions#runtime-permissions]]):